Subordinate Judicial Officers – Statistics

 Complaints Received and Investigated

-In 2015, the commission commenced one staff inquiry and four preliminary investigations.
+In 2016, the commission commenced two staff inquiries and four preliminary investigations.

-In 2015, the commission concluded its review of 94 complaints involving subordinate judicial officers.
+In 2016, the commission concluded its review of 95 complaints involving subordinate judicial officers.
 The commission closed 90 of these matters after initial review because it determined that the superior courts’ handling and disposition of the complaints were adequate and that no further proceedings were warranted.
-Following investigation, the commission closed four of the cases without discipline.
-At the end of the year, one matter remained pending before the commission.
+Following investigation, the commission imposed one private admonishment, issued one advisory letter, closed two of the cases without discipline, and closed one case after formal proceedings were instituted when the commissioner resigned with the agreement not to serve or seek to serve in a judicial capacity (Inquiry Concerning Commissioner Taylor Culver, No. 199).
+At the end of the year, three matters remained pending before the commission.